LPS France

 LPS France 's compliant solutions

-LPS France Ellips and Paraton@ir ranges that scrupulously comply with standards:
+LPS Franceranges Ellips and Paraton@ir that scrupulously comply with standards:

 Conclusion

 Early streamer emission (ESE) time is a crucial parameter for lightning rods with early streamer emission (ESE) devices.
-No recognized standard allows an ESE exceeding 60 µs .
+No recognized standard allows an ESE exceeding 60 µs.
 Brands advertising longer ESE times are not complying with regulations and are endangering installations.
 To guarantee the safety of your buildings and the conformity of your lightning protection, demand a certified ESE, request test reports, and reject promises exceeding 60 µs.
-LPS France , with its Ellips and Paraton@ir , is committed to this approach of transparency and reliability.
+LPS France, with its Ellips and Paraton@ir, is committed to this approach of transparency and reliability.